2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

-# Planned Additions: Scriptural Testimonies
-*This file tracks scriptures targeted for inclusion during the expansion phase.
-Entries are moved to the `00-INDEX.md` upon completion.*

 ## Awaiting Analysis
-*   Psalm 2:7 (The Begotten Son) - **COMPLETED** (See file 25)
 *   Isaiah 53:5 (Wounded for our transgressions)
 *   Jeremiah 23:5 (The Righteous Branch)
 *   Revelation 2-3 (The Seven Churches - to be broken into individual letters)